Mission, Vision, and Values

 The community here in Jacksonville has been placed under the patronage of St. James the Greater, known especially for his wide ranging evangelization and as the first apostle to be martyred because of his zeal and effectiveness in spreading the gospel of Jesus Christ.

-St. James uses reverent worship, influenced by the Anglican patrimonial tradition, to evangelize those who are and who will be coming into full communion with the Catholic Church.
+St. James exists to evangelize those who are and who will be coming into full communion with the Catholic Church.

 Our vision is to create a place of worship that fosters sacred art and music, encounter and learning, service and charity to those in need, in order to be a blessing to those inside and outside of the community.
 Imagine a parish where you can come and pray with our Lord in the Blessed Sacrament night or day, study sacred Scripture, participate in workshops, retreats, and classes for adults and children, and easily access the sacrament of confession.
 Imagine a place where hurting individuals, families, and marriages are renewed and built up.
 Envision what it would be like to be part of the group that builds a beautiful English style gothic church with soaring architecture designed to lift the mind to heaven, the gospel set in stone proclaiming the goodness of the gospel for generations to come.
+We seek to build a community with the warmth, simplicity, beauty (exemplified in the Shire as illustrated in Tolkien’s Lord of the Rings), a place where the quirky, the odd, and the outlandish are all brought together in a place of belonging.
 This is the vision of St. James and what we seek to build here in Jacksonville.